 Materials: 94% nylon, 6% spandex

-What we like: An affordable and comfortable pant for warm-weather hiking.
+What we like: An affordable pant for warm-weather hiking; available in a wide range of sizes.

-Many of the options on this list are approaching $100, but affordability isn’t the only reason we’re excited about REI’s new Trailmade Pants, which replace their popular Savanna Trails for 2023.
-Made with lightweight nylon, the Trailmade is both breathable and quick to dry, making it a great choice for summer outings and travel.
+Many of the options on this list are approaching $100, but affordability isn’t the only reason we’re excited about REI’s Trailmade Pants.
+Made with lightweight nylon, the Trailmade is both breathable and quick to dry, making it a great choice for summer outings and travel (along with Mountain Hardwear’s Dynama below).
 Comfort is a strong suit as well, with integrated stretch and articulated knees that lend mobility for both trail and camp activities.
-What’s more, the REI tacks on practical extras like reinforced knee patches and bungees at the cuffs for securing the legs at the calf or away from your shoes (a great feature for climbers in particular).
-Added up, the Trailmade is a suitable hot-weather alternative to the Halle above for $25 less.
+And—kudos to REI—we love the Trailmade’s styling, from the reinforced knee patches to the bungees at the cuffs for securing the legs at the calf (a great feature for climbers).
+Added up, the Trailmade is a stylish and functional warm-weather alternative to the Halle above for $25 less.

 Best Leggings for Hiking